oliverwiegers/dotfiles/README.md

 #### userChrome.css

-The [userChrome.css](extra/firefox/userchrome.css) uses the colors created bu pywal.
+The [userChrome.css](extra/firefox/userchrome.css) uses the colors created by pywal.
 These are stored in `~/.cache/wal/colors.css` by default.
 To enable this do the following: